Arakawa Under the Bridge: Manga

-Volumes list
+Volumes

 Anime

 Arakawa Under the Bridge was adapted into a 13 episodes series by the studio Shaft and was directed by Yukihiro Miyamoto with chief direction by Akiyuki Shinbo.
 The anime adaptation was announced in August 2009, aired on TV Tokyo from April 4 to June 27, 2010.
 A second season, titled Arakawa Under the Bridge x Bridge (荒川アンダー ザ ブリッジ*2, Arakawa Andā za Burijji x Burijji), aired in Japan from October 3 to December 26, 2010.
 NIS America announced that they had licensed the first season.
 The first season was released in a Blu-ray/DVD combo set in July 2011.
 In November 2011, NIS America announced they had licensed the second season, setting the release date for February 7, 2012.
 MVM Films announced that they would release both seasons on subtitle-only DVD in the United Kingdom in late 2013.

 Television drama

-A television drama adaption was released on July 26, 2011 on TBS and July 30 on production company MBS.
+A television drama adaption was released on July 26, 2011, on TBS and July 30 on production company MBS.